Organising an Event

 Please ensure that you read all of the information in this section before submitting the Registration Form.
 Once your form is submitted you will be committed to being part of the Worcester Festival, and will not be able to cancel your event without consulting the Festival Director.

 There is a charge for events to go into the Festival, which will be between £25 and £150 plus VAT, depending on the size of the event.
 Events that are free of charge, or single events running for just one day or night, will be £25 plus VAT.
 Multiple events will cost more than this, but only very large-scale multiple events will cost the full £150 plus VAT.
-To find out the exact cost of your event, please telephone the Festival Administrator on 07747 141094, or email [email protected].
+To find out the exact cost of your event, please contact the Festival Administrator on [email protected].

 You will also pay a 10% commission on all tickets sold through the box office.
 This covers the cost of the ticket printing, the credit card charge and all administration.